 This paper was written using this process.
 A variety of people were engaged in conversations on weblogs about democracy, weblog tools, critical debate, the war in Iraq, privacy and other issues discussed in this paper.
 As these ideas were linked across weblogs, a group of people resonated with the idea of emergent democracy.
 I asked people to join me in a telephone call and we had an initial voice conference call of about twelve people where we identified some of the primary issues.
 Ross Mayfield called it a "happening."

-We scheduled another call, which included 20 people, and many of the people from the first call provided tools to support the happening, including a Wiki; a trackback weblog, which tracked entries in different weblogs about emergent democracy; a chat; and a teleconference that was open for anyone to call and join the discussion.
+We scheduled another call, which included 20 people, and many of the people from the first call provided tools to support the happening, including a Wiki; a trackback weblog45, which tracked entries in different weblogs about emergent democracy; a chat; and a teleconference that was open for anyone to call and join the discussion.
 The second happening moved the discussion to the next level of order, and, as a result, I was able to organize some of the thoughts into the first draft of this paper.

-I posted the draft of this paper on my weblog and received a great number of comments and corrections, which sparked another email dialog about related topics.
-Much of this feedback has been integrated into this version of the paper, which is my version of a community dialog on the Internet, and could not have been written without this community’s input and access to the social tools described above.
+I posted the draft of this paper on my weblog46 and received a great number of comments and corrections, which sparked another email dialog about related topics.
+Much of this feedback has been integrated into this version of the paper, which is my version of a community dialog on the Internet, and could not have been written without this community’s input and access to the social tools described above.47

 We have explored the concepts of democracy and emergence, how they are related, and how practical applications of the two concepts are supported by social technologies.
 The authors feel that the emergent democracy provides an effective next step toward a more participatory form of government that leverages the substantial advances in communications technology that we’ve seen over the last century.
 Traditional forms of representative democracy can barely manage the scale, complexity and speed of the issues in the world today.
 Representatives of sovereign nations negotiating with each other in global dialog are limited in their ability to solve global issues.
 The monolithic media and its increasingly simplistic representation of the world cannot provide the competition of ideas necessary to reach informed, viable consensus.
 The community of developers building social software and other tools for communication should be encouraged to consider their potential positive effect on the democratic process as well as the risk of enabling emergent terrorism, mob rule and a surveillance society.